Back to top

 As for the piano as an instrument, I am constantly in awe of its versatility across numerous musical genres - no matter who is playing it, whether it's Evgeny Kissin, Billy Joel, Olivia Rodrigo, or Marcus Roberts (all piano artists whom I love), the piano has an incredible ability to tell all kinds of different and amazing musical stories using the same 88 black and white keys.

-Since I have a visual impairment (no vision in my left eye), I may only see half of the notes my students play, but since I have absolute pitch, I can hear all of the notes my students play, both correct and incorrect ones.
+I have absolute pitch, so I can hear all of the notes my students play, both correct and incorrect ones.